 Limitations of current practices

 Traditionally there has been a lack of reliable data on the occurrence of CSOs.
 Recent EU regulations have Traditionally there has been a lack of reliable data on the occurrence of CSOs.
-Recent EU regulations have correctly identified CSOs as an important source of contamination, and so promote appropriate monitoring of all CSO structures in order to control and avoid the detrimental effects described above, with the aim of achieving and maintaining high ecological quality of the receiving water.
-Two of the main limitations with regards to CSOs to date have been: i) the high number of CSO structures per municipality or catchment, and ii) the high cost of the flow-monitoring equipment available on the market to measure CSO events.
+Recent EU regulations have correctly identified CSOs as an important source of contamination, and so promote appropriate monitoring of all CSO structures.
+The aim is to control and avoid the detrimental effects described above and to achieve and maintain the high ecological quality of the receiving water.
+To date, two of the main limitations with regards to CSOs have been: i) the high number of CSO structures per municipality or catchment, and ii) the high cost of the equipment for CSO detection available on the market.
 These two factors have delayed the implementation of extensive monitoring of CSOs.
 Overflows are generally measured using standard flow meters or instruments based on level sensors and/or capacitive sensors.
-However, those tend to be costly (usually over 2000 € CAPEX / CSO + operational costs) and not always reliable due to the harsh conditions in sewers.
-As a result, simultaneous monitoring of several CSO structures within the same sewer system is very expensive.
-Moreover, there are technical constraints to accessing and installing monitoring equipment in some CSO structures.
-As a result, utilities lack information about the behaviour of the network and potential impacts on the local water bodies.
+However, those tend to be costly (usually over 2000 € CAPEX / CSO + operational costs) and not always reliable due to the harsh conditions of sewers.
+As a result, simultaneous monitoring of several CSO structures is very expensive and thus, utilities do not have information about the behaviour of the network and its potential impacts on the local water bodies.

 This solution provides a simple and robust method for CSO detection.
-It reduces CAPEX and OPEX for CSO monitoring and allows utilities to monitor their network extensively.
-The implementation of artificial intelligence (AI) algorithms improves measurement accuracy and provides tailor-made information which can be used to design optimal sewer operational strategies for each case-catchment.
+It reduces CAPEX for CSO monitoring and allows utilities to monitor their network extensively.
+The implementation of artificial intelligence (AI) algorithms improves measurement accuracy and provides tailor-made information which can be used to design optimal sewer operational strategies for each case catchment.
 The solution can be deployed offline or online.
 The offline version can quantify the CSO occurrence and duration, and roughly estimate the volume discharged in a CSO event.
 In addition, online sensors can remotely provide real-time overflow information through Lorawan/2G communication protocols.
 The technology can be especially useful to improve the accuracy of hydrodynamic sewer modelling by providing high spatial and temporal distribution of reliable data.

 ICRA – Oriol Gutierrez